Digital VAT: Mandatory e-Reporting and e-Invoicing for EU

 This proposal targets platform operators in the passenger transport and short-term rentals sector.
 The EC aims to level the playing field for platform operators and traditional service suppliers.

-They also need to ensure that all suppliers registered on their platform are tax compliant.
+They also need to ensure that all suppliers registered on their platform are tax-compliant.
 They must facilitate tax authorities in auditing and recovering tax from suppliers in their platform.

 Expansion of the single VAT registration framework and changes to reverse charges

 The current One Stop Shop (OSS) system requires businesses to register in every EU country they transact in and submit separate electronic VAT returns.
-ViDA proposes to expand the OSS system by introducing a single electronic application process to register for multiple jurisdictions.

 Companies will be able to apply for multiple VAT registrations in all EU countries from one electronic portal.
 This will reduce the time and cost for companies to comply with numerous tax registration requirements.